Where Are the Birds This Fall? Fix It Fast

 4. Bad Feeder Placement

-What to do: Place feeders near natural shelter like shrubs, trees, or brush piles where birds can perch or hide.
-Try to avoid placing them in exposed, noisy, or high-traffic areas.
+What to do: Place feeders near shrubs, evergreens, or brush piles where birds can perch or hide.
+Add a brush pile or trellis for cover if needed.

-• Place feeders within 3 feet of a window (so birds can’t build up dangerous speed)
+Place feeders within 3 feet of a window (so birds can’t build up dangerous speed) or more than 10 feet away to give birds time to avoid the glass.

 What to do:

-• Use squirrel-proof feeders and choose seed blends that discourage pests.
+• Use squirrel-proof feeders and choose No Waste blends to minimize ground mess.

-• Hot Pepper is a natural deterrent—birds can’t taste it, but mammals sure can.
+• Try Hot Pepper blends.
+Birds can't taste it, but mammals sure can.

-• Eliminate nearby hiding spots like brush piles, stacked wood, or tall grass.
+• Remove nearby hiding spots like brush piles or stacked wood.

 6. Too Much Competition Nearby

-What to do: Stand out by offering variety!
-Try seed in one spot, nectar in another, and maybe a few mealworms or suet bits on the side.
+What to do: Offer variety: seed in one spot, suet in another, and maybe a few mealworms or peanut pieces on the side.

 What to do:

-• Use weather guards or place feeders in sheltered spots like under eaves or trees.
+• Use weather guards or place feeders under eaves.

 • Dump anything that’s clumped, musty, or smells off.

 A quiet day doesn’t mean the birds are gone for good.
-Sometimes, they’re just regrouping or moving through with the seasons.
+Often, they’re just regrouping or migrating through.
+Keeping your feeders consistent now helps set the stage for a busy and beautiful winter season.

 Back to blog